afolkest/babyTorch/README.md

 There are currently also three included examples training a MLP, a CNN, and a LSTM.

-Currently under implementation:
-  - Training of Bach chorale generator using LSTM

 <!--
 # Bach dataset: https://github.com/ageron/handson-ml2/blob/master/datasets/jsb_chorales/jsb_chorales.tgz
 -->